xmlui-org/xmlui-mcp/README.md

 This boolean property value indicates whether the component responds to user events (`true`) or not (`false`).
 ```

-And/or it might decide to use the xmlui_search tool to search docs and code.
+It might decide to use the xmlui_search tool to search docs and code.

 ```
 > search slider